Chaitanya0315/Testing/Docs/ProjectPlan.md

 **Software Developer**

-Taks of the Sofware Developer will be to utilize debugging and problem solving approach in order for developing elemental data structures and working to realize all the use case and design considerations.
-This team member will contribute to continuously imrove software development strategies and would also coordinate any communication pertaining to the external web service (EWS).
+Tasks of the Software Developer will be to utilize debugging and problem-solving approach in order for developing elemental data structures and working to realize all the use case and design considerations.
+This team member will contribute to continuously improve software development strategies and would also coordinate any communication pertaining to the external web service (EWS).

 **Application UI Developer**